bhushang19/agentic-retrieval-azure-search/readme.md

   -d '{"query": "What is urban lighting?"}'
 ```

-## Azure Setup Requirements
+## Azure Authentication Notes

-- Ensure to create Azure AI search service and Foundry project in the same resource group
-- Create a system assigned managed identity for the search service
-- Assign Cognitive Services User role to the managed identity of search service on the Azure AI foundry project in Azure
-- This project deliberately uses key based authentication for the search service and openai service for simplicity
+- This project uses key-based authentication for the search service and OpenAI service for simplicity
+- The managed identity setup (documented in Prerequisites) is required for Knowledge Agent functionality only

 ## References